Joseph L. Mankiewicz: Early life and education

 Mankiewicz was born in Wilkes-Barre, Pennsylvania, to Franz Mankiewicz (died 1941) and Johanna Blumenau, Jewish emigrants from Germany and Courland, respectively.
 His siblings were Herman J. Mankiewicz (1897–1953) and Erna Stenbuck (née Mankiewicz, 1901–1979).
 At age four, Joseph moved with his family to New York City, and graduated in 1924 from Stuyvesant High School.
 He followed his brother Herman to Columbia University, where he initially wanted to be a psychiatrist.
 Mankiewicz once stated, "I took a pre-med course at Columbia.
 Then came the part where you disembowel frogs and earthworms, which horrified and nauseated me.
 But what really finished me was physics."
 Mankiewicz failed the course, and switched his major to English and wrote for the Columbia Daily Spectator.
 He graduated in 1928 and moved to Germany.
-There, he intended to enroll in the University of Berlin and finish at Oxford for a potential career in pedagogy.
+There, he intended to enroll at the University of Berlin and finish his studies at Oxford for a potential career in pedagogy.

-However, Mankiewicz abandoned these plans, and was hired as an assistant correspondent for the Chicago Tribune.
-Sigrid Schultz, the Berlin bureau chief for the Tribune, gave Mankiewicz his first assignment, which was to interview explorer Umberto Nobile.
+However, Mankiewicz abandoned these plans and was hired as an assistant correspondent for the Chicago Tribune.
+Sigrid Schultz, the Berlin bureau chief for the Tribune, gave Mankiewicz his first assignment to interview explorer Umberto Nobile.
 Mankiewicz earned another job, translating film intertitles from German to English for UFA, and worked a third job as a stringer for the Variety trade magazine.
 He relocated to Paris, which Mankiewicz described as the "three most miserable months of my life."
 After receiving a despondent letter from his brother, Herman encouraged Joseph to move to Hollywood.